mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 }
 ```

-We modify the configuration file to create an intermediate `local` variable to merge the `region_configs` variable elements and the additional `region_config`:
+We modify the configuration file to create an intermediate `local` variable to merge the `region_configs` variable elements and the additional `region_configs`:
 ```hcl
 variable "replication_specs" {
   type = object({